 Tool Flange Accessories

 The tool flange can require an accessory element to facilitate connection with tools.
-Depending on the tool, you can use the following tool flange accessories: Tool Cable Adapter (see Tool Flange Adapter below).
+Depending on the tool, you can use the following tool flange accessories: Tool Cable Adapter (see 6.4 Securing the Tool on the previous page).